ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

     sphinx_gallery_conf = {
-     'examples_dirs': '../examples',   # path to your example scripts 'gallery_dirs': 'examples',  # path where the gallery generated output will be saved }
+     'examples_dirs': '../examples',   # path to your example scripts 'gallery_dirs': 'examples',  # path where the gallery generated outputs are to be saved }

 Because these examples are